Amid government shutdown, here are the lawmakers who didn't receive a salary

 Rep. James Comer, R-Ky.

-Rep. James Comer, R-Ky., tweeted a letter in which he requested his pay be withheld "until an appropriations agreement has taken effect."
+In a formal letter, Rep. James Comer, R-Ky., requested his pay be withheld "until an appropriations agreement has taken effect."

 Rep. Barbara Comstock, R-Va.